robert-impey/tree-sorter/README.md

 # tree-sorter

-Program for sorting indented text.
+Program for sorting indented text, treating blocks indented to the same level as groups.

 e.g.